mageni/mageni/README.md

 - Has Mageni helped your organization (more than 500 employees)?
 The sponsorship tier <a href="https://buy.stripe.com/28ocNa1kwfnk0KYbIQ">Organization</a> gives you the chance to give back.
 - Has Mageni helped your MSP?
 The sponsorship tier <a href="https://buy.stripe.com/bIY4gE8MY7USgJWdQX">MSP</a> gives you the chance to give back.

+## Benefits of Sponsorship
+- Access to a private issues repository
+- Access to the developers
+- Priority support to fix bugs
+- Your feature request will be a top priority

+## Mageni helps to reduce climate change
+Mageni is a member of the <a href="https://climate.stripe.com/nJ22UV" target="_blank">Stripe Climate</a> and contributes 10% of your sponsorship to reduce climate change.

+With your sponsorship you will make a significant impact improving for present and future generations.

 ## Contributing
 You can also contribute with: